ustaxcourt/ef-cms/docs/team-process.md

 - `puppeteer-core` within `web-api/runtimes/puppeteer`: locked to v13.0.1 because that's the highest version that `chrome-aws-lambda` [supports](https://github.com/alixaxel/chrome-aws-lambda/issues/254) at the moment

 - `pdfjs-dist`: temporarily locked to 2.12.313 as v2.13.216 causes issues with pdf rendering in cypress tests

+#### Validating Updates
+-  After changes are made to any dependencies, deploy to an exp environment to verify that all tests pass!
+    - Be sure the deploy runs a migration to verify the updates do not affect the migration workflow.